 Abstract

-Human selection during crop domestication alters numerous traits, including disease resistance.
-Little is known about how crop domestication affects quantitative interactions with generalist pathogens.
-To study how crop domestication impacts plant resistance to generalist pathogens, and correspondingly how this interacts with the pathogen’s genetics, we infected a collection of wild and domesticated tomato accessions with a genetically diverse population of the generalist pathogen Botrytis cinerea.
+While the impacts of crop domestication on specialist pathogens are well-studied, less is known about the interaction of crop variation and generalist pathogens.
+To study how genetic variation within a crop impacts plant resistance to generalist pathogens, we infected a collection of wild and domesticated tomato accessions with a genetically diverse population of the generalist pathogen Botrytis cinerea.
 We quantified variation in lesion size of 97 B. cinerea genotypes (isolates) on 6 domesticated Solanum lycopersicum and 6 wild S. pimpinellifolium genotypes.
-Lesion size was significantly controlled by plant domestication, plant genetic variation, and the pathogen’s genotype.
-Overall, resistance was slightly elevated in the wild tomato accessions.
-Genome-wide association (GWA) mapping in B. cinerea identified a highly polygenic collection of genes.
-This suggests that breeding against this pathogen would need to utilize a diversity of isolates to capture all possible mechanisms.
-Critically, we identified a discrete subset of B. cinerea genes where the allelic variation was linked to altered virulence against the wild versus domesticated tomato accessions.
-This indicates that this generalist pathogen already has the necessary allelic variation in place to handle the introgression of wild resistance mechanisms into the domesticated crop.
+Lesion size was significantly affected by large effects of the host and pathogen’s genotype, with a much smaller contribution of domestication.
+This pathogen collection also enables genome-wide association (GWA) mapping in B. cinerea.
+GWA in the pathogen showed that virulence is highly polygenic and involves a diversity of mechanisms.
+Breeding against this pathogen would likely need to utilize diverse isolates to capture all possible mechanisms.
+Critically, we identified a subset of B. cinerea genes where allelic variation was linked to altered virulence against the wild versus domesticated tomato, as well as loci that could handle both groups.
+This generalist pathogen already has a large collection of allelic variation that must be considered when designing a breeding program.

 Introduction